See the Northern Lights in Scandinavia

 Northern Lights: Theatre of the gods

 Before science cleared away the cobwebs of superstition, Norwegians attributed supernatural powers to the Northern Lights.
 One Nordic Viking described them as a "vast flame of fire…blown up among the rays."
-Less practical inhabitants of northern Europe likened them to circles of fire sent into the sky by the ocean, while credulous locals claimed that the flickering arcs were reflections of the Valkyries' armour.
+Less practical inhabitants of northern Europe likened them to circles of fire sent into the sky by the ocean, while credulous locals claimed that the flickering arcs were reflections of the Valkyries' armor.

 Norwegians still claim ownership of the aurora, albeit under the banner of science rather than myth.
 The phenomenon happens when solar winds mingle with the earth's atmosphere, colliding with atoms and charging them.
 The earth's magnetic field steers the light particles northward.
 Solar activity is livening up as the end of an 11-year cycle comes to a massive climax, resulting in a turbo-charged light display more dazzling than has been spotted in over a decade.
 Because Norway falls in the middle of the aurora zone, those visiting on clear nights have “golden circle” tickets to earth's most dramatic theatre of light.
 Visions of the borealis are bound to be spectacular, but there are more ways than one to experience them.

 It's said that whistling at the aurora attracts spirits who will drag you away, but clapping is enough to keep them at bay.
-The most spectacular time to practice your aurora-related superstitions is between 27 November and 15 January, when daylight disappears in favour of constant midnight.
+The most spectacular time to practice your aurora-related superstitions is between 27 November and 15 January, when daylight disappears in favor of constant midnight.
 A palette of red, yellow, green and blue lights will unfold above you, putting you in the front row seats of nature's most ostentatious display.

 Nature enthusiasts on flights to Norway choose the Lofoten Islands and Tromsø as premium vantage points, while extreme adventurers prefer their mystic quest to include a snowmobile safari or dog sledding trip.
 Science fans can be found discovering the borealis under the guidance of Polar Light Center researchers.
 There is a viewing point for every personality and an opportunity to turn an epic phenomenon into something that is entirely your own.